ample/crds-media-migration/README.md

 4. Delete Song and Video content models (manually).

-5. Create migration records:
+5. Check contentful migrations, then create migration records:

+        $ cd ../crds-contentful-migrations
+        $ bundle exec rake contentful_migrations:pending
-        $ cd ../crds-media-migration
+        $ cd path/to/crds-media-migration
         $ bundle exec rake create_migration_records

-6. Check contentful migrations and then run them: (The content types may have to be manually saved after running this command.)
+6. Run migrations: (The content types may have to be manually saved after running this command.)

         $ cd ../crds-contentful-migrations
-        $ bundle exec rake contentful_migrations:pending
         $ bundle exec rake contentful_migrations:migrate

+    Then, make sure series can add Message and Video content types to its `video` field.

 7. Delete pages:

         $ bundle exec rake undo_pages_migration

+    And then manually save the new content types.

 8. Remove redirects file: